luisya22/galactic-exchange/README.md

 # galactic-exchange
-Galactic Exchange is a CLI-based, real-time strategy game designed to be engaging yet respectful of your time.
-You manage a space-trading faction in a dynamic universe.
-The game features real-world time as a resource, various NPC factions, and a real-time economy system.
-Gaex can run in the background, sending you notifications for crucial events, allowing you to focus on your day-to-day tasks while keeping your in-game empire running smoothly.
+Galactic Exchange is a real-time, CLI-based strategy game that allows you to explore, trade, and manage a space-trading faction in a dynamically generated universe.
+Designed to be both engaging and respectful of your time, the game leverages real-world time as a resource and features a real-time economy system, various NPC factions, and intricate mechanics like interstellar commerce, diplomacy, and conflict.
+Galactic Exchange can run in the background, sending you notifications for crucial events, allowing you to attend to your real-world responsibilities while keeping your in-game empire running smoothly.

 ## :warning: Work in Progress Notice :warning: